AkhilByteWrangler/mr-BrainyMcPaperFace/README.md

 ### Contributing

 Feel free to submit a pull request or open an issue if you find a bug or have suggestions for improvements!
+Also you could re-use the code for your 'educational purposes'.
+Video rights are reserved by their owners, cite fairly if used.

+---

+### Background Video Credits

+Used for educational purposes only, not for any commercial purposes.
+The content solely belongs to their creators. https://www.youtube.com/watch?v=7ia8z_Picbg (accessed September 6, 2024).